 There’s no sense in rolling the dice and risking employees presenting different ideas and messages.
 By investing in a presentation management system, you can rest comfortably knowing that every member of your team is aware of the precise message your organization wants to share.

 Not only does this enable you to avoid upset customers and fines, it also helps you convince your clients that your brand cares deeply about the details.
 That’s the ticket to increasing the lifetime value of all of your customers and keeping them happy and informed.

-Chapter 5 – Presentation Management Is Better than Content Management
+Chapter 5 – Presentation Management Is Better Content Management

 After reading through the first chapters in this section, you might be thinking that presentation management is just content management.